 - Exams and papers that are not picked up may be destroyed by the instructor at the end of the following semester.

 - Instructors should check with the department or division chair before returning final exams.
 For example, Mathematics final exams are not returned to students though students may look at them.
 Also English portfolios, final exams, and essays are kept on file for one semester.

-IDEAs are of utmost importance in maintaining the quality of education at our campus.
+CET is of utmost importance in maintaining the quality of education at our campus.
 Without this form of evaluation our students would have no formal way to evaluate instruction, and instructors would have no regular way to monitor their classroom performance.

 - Faculty do not need to administer the CET, and are encouraged to announce to students about the course feedback survey.
 According to the Course Feedback website, “students receive an email invitation form the Course Feedback Support Team for each course that they are enrolled in that is utilizing the Course Feedback service.
 These email invitations will be send when course evaluations commence – usually during the last two or three weeks of class.
 Students also receive reminder emails every few days if they haven’t completed all of their course evaluations.” (http://coursefeedback.unm.edu/students.html) Faculty may ask students to provide a certificate of completion after they submit their online survey.

 2. Results from the CET are generally available “no less than two weeks after the end of the final examination period for all courses on

 the same schedule, or after the last day of the instruction period if no final examination period is defined.”